 Each Class A share issued in the primary offering is subject to a selling commission of up to 3% of the NAV for such Class A share.
 In addition, we pay our dealer manager a dealer manager fee and a distribution fee that accrues daily in an amount equal to 1/365th of 0.55% and equal to 1/365th of 0.50%, respectively, of the amount of our NAV for the Class A shares for such day on a continuous basis from year to year, subject to certain limitations.
 The dealer manager fee and distribution fee will be payable in arrears on a monthly basis.
-Because the dealer manager fee and the distribution fee are based on our NAV for the Class A shares, they are payable with respect to all Class A shares, including Class A shares issued under our distribution reinvestment plan.
-The total amount of selling commissions, dealer manager fees, and distribution fees on all shares, including Class A shares, and any other underwriting compensation paid from whatever source will not exceed 10% of the gross proceeds from the primary portion of our offering.
-Because the cap on underwriting compensation applies to the entire offering and Class A shares do not have a conversion feature, it is possible that holders of Class A shares will pay more than more than 10% of their total investment in underwriting compensation over time as a result of trail fees paid.
+Because the dealer manager fee and the distribution fee are based on our NAV for the Class A shares, including Class A shares issued under our distribution reinvestment plan.
+We will cease paying all underwriting compensation on all classes of shares offered hereby, including the Class A shares, including selling commissions, the dealer manager fee, distribution fees and any other underwriting compensation, when total underwriting compensation paid from whatever source with respect to this offering exceeds 10% of the gross proceeds from the primary portion of our offering.
+Because the cap on underwriting compensation applies to the entire offering and Class A shares do not have a conversion feature, it is possible that holders of Class A shares are sult of trail fees paid.